NcxyZero/altair/docs/README_LOGGER.md

 ## 🧠 Behavior

-All logging functions are disabled outside of Roblox Studio.
+All logging functions are disabled outside Roblox Studio.
 They will **do nothing in live game sessions** to prevent exposing sensitive debug information.

 ## 🔐 Usage